 February is upon us.
-Winter has settled in and the shortest month of the year usually means gray skies, cold temperatures and lots of snow to shovel.
-But February is also the time for the Super Bowl, Mardi Gras and of course, Saint Valentine’s Day.
-Most of us succumb to the pressures of Cupid and his arrows every year as we try to find the perfect heart-shaped card, bouquet of roses or that hard-to-get restaurant reservation.
-But we often fail to capitalize on the opportunities that Valentine’s Day presents to our own small business.
+Winter has settled in and the shortest month of the year usually means gray skies, cold temperatures, and lots of snow to shovel.
+But February is also the time for the Super Bowl, Mardi Gras, and of course, Saint Valentine’s Day.
+Most of us succumb to the pressures of Cupid and his arrows every year as we try to find the perfect heart-shaped card, bouquet of roses, or that hard-to-get restaurant reservation.
+But we often fail to capitalize on the opportunities that the right Valentine’s Day marketing presents to our own small business.

 Fun Fact: Cupid is the Roman god of love.
 He was originally depicted as a young man that sharpened his arrows on a grindstone whetted with blood from an infant.
 To make Valentine’s Day more palatable for their customers, business owners changed Cupid into a cute, chubby baby.